Read & absorb BEFORE you apply – this is important stuff!

 What is the qualification?

+Level 3 Junior Content Producer Standard.
 The programme is 15 months however, this does depend on learner progression and therefore could end up being slightly shorter or longer.
-Assuming you're successful, at the end of your apprenticeship you will receive a Level 3 Advanced Apprenticeship in Junior Content Producing.
+The practical period is 12-13 months and then the End Point Assessment is 2-3 months and, assuming you are successful, you will receive a pass or distinction for the qualification at the end of the apprenticeship.

 What will I be paid?

 For the first year, you will be paid a salary of £10,000.
-Thereafter, your pay will be increased to the National Living Wage (currently £8.21 per hour) for the remainder of the apprenticeship.
+Thereafter, your pay will be increased to the National Living Wage (currently £8.72 per hour- that’s around £17k annual salary!) for the remainder of the apprenticeship.

 *All salaries are set at the employers’ discretion however, this will be the minimum you will receive